83% of Amazon sales go through the Buy Box.

 Your Order Defect Rate (ODR) is probably the single most important factor for Buy Box eligibility.
 It measures the percentage of orders that result in negative feedback, A-to-Z Guarantee claims, or credit card chargebacks.

 The threshold: keep ODR below 1%.
-Go above that and Amazon can suspend your selling privileges — not just your Buy Box, your entire account.
+Go above that and Amazon can suspend your selling privileges.
+Not just your Buy Box, your entire account.

 Here are the performance targets you need to hit: